measured/brandguide/README.md

 - deployed via git

 Access:
-- Brandguides on simple urls eg: `brandguide.io/brand`
+- Brandguides on simple urls eg: `brand.brandguide.io`
 - Login required to access each guide (password), OR…
 - Login to account, access to multiple guides

 Features:
 - Download files + bundled zips
 - Email a unique url to a file, or bundle of files
-- Update text content via admin panel?
+- Update text content via admin panel
-- Upload files via admin panel?
+- Upload files via admin panel

 ## Development